 What exactly causes acne?

-This is a question on many of my client’s lips.
+This is a question on many of our client’s lips.

-Sadly there is not a straight forward answer, simply because so much is going on within the skin.
+Sadly, there is no straight forward answer, simply because so much is going on within the skin.

 But before we go any further, we feel we need to set the record straight.